syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Overview.md

 Style
 </td>
 <td>
-To specify the style of tooltip.
-Regular rectangle or balloon style.
+Specifies the style of the tooltip: Regular rectangle or balloon style.
 </td>
 </tr>
 <tr>